isomerpages/mlaw-me/_maintenance-enforcement/Phased approach.md

 variant: tiptap
 description: ""
 ---
-<p>During the first phase of implementation, the Family Justice Courts will
+<p>Currently, only second or subsequent maintenance enforcement applications
-refer repeat maintenance enforcement applications to the MEOs.
-All maintenance enforcement applications will be referred to MEOs in the later phases of implementation.&nbsp;</p>
+made in respect of a maintenance order will be referred to the Maintenance Enforcement Division.
+At a later stage to be announced, all applications will be referred.</p>
 <p></p>
 <p>A maintenance order refers to an order for the provision of support (financial
 in nature) for wives, children, incapacitated husbands or parents. &nbsp;A